catalyst/moodle-tool_encoded/README.md

 # moodle-tool_encoded

+## What is this?

+At some time in the past there was a core bug, probably limited to the Atto editor.
+This mean that when content such as an image or video was inserted into an editor instead of being correctly saved using the Moodle File API it was turned into inline base64 content in the html.
+In some cases like video's this massively bloats the html and causes all sorts of side effects such as high memory consumption and slower performance.

-An admin tool for Moodle.
-Intended to provide a way to generate reports for columns that may contain base64 encoded data.
+This is an admin tool for Moodle which provides a way to generate reports for columns that may contain base64 encoded data and then automated the fixing of this data back into normal plugin files.

 * [Installation](#installation)
 * [Usage](#usage)